microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ![consent graph](../../assets/images/custom-engine-04/consent-graph.png)

+!!! tip "Tip: Consent on behalf of your organization"
-!!! tip "If you're a Microsoft 365 administrator, you will also be given the option to "Consent on behalf of your organization" which will consent for every user in your tenant."
+    If you're a Microsoft 365 administrator, you will also be given the option to "Consent on behalf of your organization" which will consent for every user in your tenant.

 Select **Accept** to consent to the permissions and run Career Genie.